hkurosagi/SOLO-DBM-files/README.md

 Note (I didn't make any of the DBM files, i download them on chinese forum and translate to english.
 Some of the Dungeon/Raid is missing because i can't find on any chinese forum)

-Credit goes to https://github.com/brrratz (German translation)
+German translation Credit goes to https://github.com/brrratz